 you are pregnant or breast-feeding.

-The surgical technique is in fact femtosecond LASIK surgery, a procedure that has proven safe and effective over the years, the difference to PRESBYOND is how the optic correction is made in each eye.
+The surgical technique of laser presbyopia correction is in fact femtosecond LASIK surgery, a procedure that has proven safe and effective over the years, the difference to PRESBYOND is how the optic correction is made in each eye.

 At first, you are prepared by using anesthetic drops (local topical anesthesia) and a device is placed on your eye in order to keep it open during surgery.
 The intervention has 5 steps:

 1. The femtosecond laser is used to create the flap in the outer layer of the cornea

 2. You are moved under the excimer laser

 3. The ophthalmologist opens the flap with a special spatula and raises it

 4. The optical correction is made using the excimer laser, by remodeling the exposed corneal bed